All you need are friends

 Many a sentimental song has been sung about the benefits of friendship.
 The Beatles got by with a little help from their friends.
 Bette Midler wailed about her best pal being the wind beneath her wings.
 Dionne Warwick warbled that that’s what friend are for.
 “You’re the first one, when things turn out bad, you know I’ll never be lonely,” sang Queen in their smash hit You’re My Best Friend.
 There’s certainly no shortage of inspiration when it comes to crooning about platonic relationships.

+At Lendlease retirement Villages around Australia, friendships are being forged and cemented minute by minute.
+Village Life is designed to create the lasting ties of friendship that also serves as added support.
 But even more than enjoying a dose of the social warm fuzzies, research has found that having a strong network of friends around you is key to boosting your longevity.
 An Australian study conducted by the Centre for Ageing Studies at Flinders University, followed nearly 1,500 older people for 10 years and found that those with a large group of friends lived 22% longer than those with little or no social contact.
 The authors suspect that good friends help to discourage unhealthy behaviours such as smoking and drinking, and the companionship provided by friends may help ward off depression, boost self-esteem, and provide support.

 "People with social support have fewer cardiovascular problems and immune problems, and lower levels of cortisol – a stress hormone," says Tasha R. Howe, PhD, associate professor of psychology at Humboldt State University.
 "Why?
 The evolutionary argument maintains that humans are social animals, and we have evolved to be in groups.
 We have always needed others for our survival.
 It's in our genes.
 Therefore, people with social connections feel more relaxed and at peace, which is related to better health."